 - $/Point: The number of dollars spent per point earned.

 - Player Prop Bet: The proposed (by Vegas) performance a player may have during any given week.

-- Average Draft Position (ADP): The average draft pick a player is taken in the draft.
+- Average Draft Position (ADP): The average number pick that a player is taken with in the draft.

 The more valuable a player, the more the league will charge you to get them on your team.